roaring-lion-33/roaring-lion-33/README.md

 ## Current Projects

-- **Recovery Companion App**: An AI-powered recovery assistant for milestone tracking, daily journaling, and wellness check-ins.
+- **Clarity**: An AI-powered recovery companion/assistant for milestone tracking, daily journaling, and wellness check-ins.
 - **LaunchPad**: A startup MVP builder for founders — complete with onboarding flows, build simulations, and launch-ready scaffolds.

 ---